 Revelation chapter 6.
 The birth pangs of the kingdom of heaven in the 20th century, and the wrath of God in the 21st.

 Of the four gospel writers, only John does not record what Jesus said about the end in parables and in his discourse on the Mount of Olives.
-The visions in Revelation 6-14 make good the omission, and in their plainer language the synoptic gospels help interpret the imagery.
+The visions in Revelation 6-14 make good the omission, while in their plainer language the synoptic gospels help interpret the imagery.
 The key passage occurs not long before his death, when the disciples ask, “When will these things be, and what will be the sign of your coming and of the close of the age?”

 The question is in two parts: one, about when the Temple would be destroyed, the other, about how his followers would know when his return would be imminent.
 Jesus answers the first in Luke 19:43f: “Your enemies will build a rampart around you and encircle you and hem you in on every side.
 They will dash you to the ground, you and your children in you, and not leave one stone upon another.”
 In Matthew and Mark the answer is that persecution at the hands of the Jews will end in their being held accountable for all the innocent blood shed since Creation (Matt 23:34-36), and that this will all happen in their lifetimes, including, by implication, the destruction of the Temple (Matt 24:1-2).
 Possibly this different answer is displaced, since in Luke it comes much earlier in the narrative (Luke 11:49-51); it is difficult to read any further sayings as an answer to the question.
 The superficially similar warning about a second ‘abomination of desolation’ in the temple precinct is one element of Jesus’ answer to the second part.
 It occurs only in Matthew and Mark (though compare Luke 17:31).

-The second part was answered on the Mount of Olives, the place where, at the end of the age, Yahweh himself will set his feet on the day he intervenes to rescue his people (Zech 14).
+The second part is answered on the Mount of Olives, the place where, at the end of the age, Yahweh himself will set his feet on the day he intervenes to rescue his people (Zech 14).
 Jesus warns, “Many will come in my name, saying ‘I am the Christ,’ and ‘The time is near’ ” – false teachers claiming to be either the first or the second incarnation of Christ.
 There will also be wars.
 So it has turned out.
 Orthodox Jews have waited and waited for a Messiah other than Jesus, and Jews claiming to be the Messiah have appeared sporadically throughout history, most catastrophically Simon bar Kochba, leader of a revolt against the Romans in AD 132.
 Wars have also been recurrent.
-Followers of the true Messiah are not to be deceived or alarmed, for these are not even the beginning of the ‘birth pangs’.
+Followers of the true Messiah are not to be deceived or alarmed, for such troubles are not even the beginning of the ‘birth pangs’.

 |Nation will rise against nation||1st seal: A rider with a crown, bent on conquest|